-There are many people who have achieved enormous success in their lives and have come from nothing, and many times much less than nothing.
-Many times, successful tell their story of an abusive past, extreme poverty, drug problems, no parents, and the list goes on.
+Many people have achieved enormous success in their lives and have come from nothing, many times much less than nothing.
+Successful people tell their story of an abusive past, extreme poverty, drug problems, or no parents.
 They go on to tell how that extreme adversity propelled them to achieve greatness.
-Stories such Les Brown not knowing if there would be a next meal, Grant Cardone overcoming drug use in his early 20s, Lewis Howes telling his story of being sexually abused as a child, Dean Graziosi having dyslexia and struggling in school, and the list goes on.
+Stories such as Les Brown not knowing if there would be the next meal, Grant Cardone overcoming drug use in his early 20s, Lewis Howes telling his story of being sexually abused as a child, and Dean Graziosi having dyslexia and struggling in school.

-I’m addressing this article to those that don’t have a major story or set back in their life, but still desire greatness and success moving forward.
-I had an upbringing that I’m proud of.
-I was raised on a beautiful farm with animals and was able to go outside and play with my siblings anytime I wanted (as long as the chores were done).
+This article is for those who don’t have a major story or set back in their life but still desire greatness and success moving forward.
+I had an upbringing I’m proud of.
+I was raised on a beautiful farm.
+We had animals and could go outside and play with my siblings anytime I wanted (as long as we had completed our chores).
 My parents were very supportive of their children and would do anything to see their kids succeed.
-School wasn’t difficult for and getting good grades in each of my classes was fairly easy for me.
+School wasn’t difficult, and getting good grades in each of my classes was fairly easy for me.
 My parents weren’t rich by any means, but we never missed a meal and always had a delicious home-cooked meal for supper.

 I am extremely grateful for my upbringing and honestly can’t believe how blessed I truly am.
-The more I learn of others adversities and how awful some of their upbringings were, I am filled with gratitude.
+The more I learn of others’ adversities and how awful some of their childhoods were, I am filled with gratitude.

-But what if you had a decent upbringing, however you still have a desire for more, for greatness.
-Now keep in mind that greatness is now a place, not a destination, and not a tangible target that can be reached on this earth.
-I believe that each and everyone of us has a longing for greatness or the desire to do something more.
-I want to share a few steps that I think will help you along your way to greatness in your life.
+But what if you had a decent upbringing?
+You still have a desire for more, for greatness.
+Keep in mind that greatness is not a place, not a destination, and not a tangible target on this earth.
+Every one of us has a longing for greatness or the desire to do something more.
+I want to share a few steps I think will help you along your way to greatness in your life.

-#1.
-Make the CHOICE.
 It’s quite simple.
 You have to make the choice that you will go for greatness.
-Trust me, the world will tell you to settle, to fit in, to relax.
-If you truly make the commitment to go for it and choose to do whatever it takes, you won’t let yourself or your family down.
-You will continually try over and over and have breakthroughs and set backs, but eventually you will make it.
+Trust me; the world will tell you to settle, to fit in, to relax.
+If you truly commit to go for it and choose to do whatever it takes, you won’t let yourself or your family down.
+You will continually try repeatedly and have breakthroughs and setbacks, but eventually, you will make it.

-If they are not successful to the level that you are shooting for, then I urge you to respectfully block out that information and not let it sway you or influence you.
+If they are not successful to the level you are shooting for, I urge you to respectfully block out that information and not let it influence you.
 For example, how often do we get financial advice from people who do not have a good financial track record?
-Or do we hear advice on weight loss or nutrition from people who are not in the shape we want to be in or have health issues.
+Or do we hear advice on weight loss or nutrition from people who are not in the shape we want to be in or have health issues?
 How about getting parenting advice from people that aren’t parents or have proven to raise irresponsible children?
 Be careful where you take your advice from.

-You can respectfully listen to them and acknowledge their concerns, and then move forward and go for it!
-And most importantly, make sure that you are not the crab in your life!
-Encourage your friends and family and don’t let your fears hold someone else back.
+You can respectfully listen to them, acknowledge their concerns, and then move forward and go for it!
+And most importantly, make sure you are not the crab in your life!
+Encourage your friends and family, and don’t let your fears hold someone else back.

-#4.
-Take ACTION.
-You will make mistakes, you will be scared, and you will be unclear at times and wonder what the heck you are doing.
+You will make mistakes, be scared, and be unclear at times, and wonder what the heck you are doing.
 That’s ok.
 If you are never scared or uncertain, you aren’t pushing yourself.
-You are most likely living a mediocre life and therefore you will get mediocre results.
-I’m ok with idea of failing because I know exactly what will happen if I don’t go for it and take chances… And that scares me more than the thought of failing.
+You are most likely living a mediocre life, and therefore you will get mediocre results.
+I’m ok with the idea of failing because I know exactly what will happen if I don’t go for it and take chances.
+And, that scares me more than the thought of failing.